-See your tax return for the carryback year for any additional credits such as the earned income credit, credit for child and dependent care expenses, foreign tax credit, etc., that will apply in that year.
+See your tax return for the carryback year for any additional credits such as the earned income credit, credit for child and dependent care expenses, child tax credit, education credits, foreign tax credit, etc., that will apply in that year.
 If there is an entry on this line, identify the credit(s) claimed.